taneltorn/CoverHunterFolkERA/README.md

 # CoverHunterMPS

 Fork of [Liu Feng's CoverHunter](https://github.com/Liu-Feng-deeplearning/CoverHunter) project.
-Goals: Make it run, and run fast, on Apple Silicon or Nvidia GPUs.
+Goals: Make it run, and run fast, on any platform.
 Document it better.
 And build it out as a useful toolset for music research generally.

 See https://ar5iv.labs.arxiv.org/html/2306.09025 for the July 2023 research paper that accompanied the original CoverHunter repo.